effets secondaires reeducation périnée avec sonde

 Taking care of your health is always a good idea.
 And if there are effective devices for this purpose, that are also easy to use and fun, why not use them?

-Testimonial from Sabrina, a physical therapist specialized in pelvic floor rehabilitation.
+Testimonial from Krystyna, a physical therapist specialized in pelvic floor rehabilitation.

 Prevention above all!